 We confirm that no instances of material irregularity, impropriety or funding non-compliance have been discovered to date.
 If any instances are identified after the date of this statement, these will be notified to the ESFA.

-John Egan Chair of the Corporation 15 December 2020 Mr N Chohan Principal & Accounting Officer
+Mr N Chohan Principal & Accounting Officer

 STATEMENT OF THE RESPONSIBILITIES OF THE MEMBERS OF THE CORPORATION FOR THE FINANCIAL STATEMENTS

 The members of the Corporation, as charity trustees, are required to present audited financial statements for each financial year.